vechain/vechain-sdk-js/README.md

    - `./packages/errors`: Delve into the world of error handling with the error package.
 This module is dedicated to managing and customizing errors within the SDK, ensuring your development experience remains resilient and smooth.
    - `./packages/hardhat-plugin`: Seamlessly integrate the vechain SDK with Hardhat, the Ethereum development environment.
 This plugin provides a bridge between the vechain SDK and the Ethereum ecosystem, enabling you to leverage the best of both worlds.
    - `./packages/logging`: The logging package provides a simple and easy-to-use logging system for the vechain SDK.
 This module is dedicated to managing and customizing logs within the SDK, ensuring your development experience remains transparent and insightful.
    - `./packages/network`: Embark on a journey through the network module, your gateway to all things related to blockchain interaction and transaction dissemination.
-Here, the vechain SDK connects you seamlessly to the VechainThor blockchain.
+Here, the vechain SDK connects you seamlessly to the VeChainThor blockchain.
    - `./packages/rpc-proxy`: This package is designed to bridge the gap between Thor's RESTful API and Ethereum's JSON-RPC.

 Explore, experiment, and let the vechain SDK empowers your blockchain adventures!